Floorp-Projects/Floorp/remote/doc/Debugging.md

 ----------------------------------

-To dump events produced by EventEmitter, including CDP events produced by the remote agent, you can use the `toolkit.dump.emit` [preference]:
+To dump events produced by EventEmitter, including CDP events produced by the Remote Agent, you can use the `toolkit.dump.emit` [preference]:

   ./mach run --setpref "toolkit.dump.emit=true" --remote-debuggiing-port